Darrell Bevell: Detroit Lions

 On January 16, 2019, Bevell was hired by the Detroit Lions to be their offensive coordinator, replacing Jim Bob Cooter.
 On November 28, 2020, Bevell assumed the title of interim head coach following the firing of head coach Matt Patricia.
 On December 6, 2020, Bevell won his head coaching debut against the Chicago Bears by a score of 34–30.
 He missed the team's week 16 game against the Tampa Bay Buccaneers due to COVID-19 protocols.

 Jacksonville Jaguars

 On January 21, 2021, Bevell was hired by the Jacksonville Jaguars as their offensive coordinator under head coach Urban Meyer.

 For the second consecutive season, Bevell was named interim head coach after the Jaguars fired Meyer following a 2–11 start to the season.

-Bevell led the Jaguars in the final four games of the 2021 season to finish 1–3 (.250) and 3–14 (.176) overall.

 Miami Dolphins

 On February 16, 2022, Bevell was hired by the Miami Dolphins to serve as the team's quarterbacks coach and passing game coordinator for the 2022 season.